felixhagspiel/jsOnlyLightbox/README.md

 ### `lightbox.load(options)`

 The init-function.
 Here you can pass your option-object.
 Has to be called once on the box-object.
+If you dont pass options, the defaults are loaded.
+A full call may look like this:

 Example: